Invasion (Harry novel): Plot

 The United States turns its military into a much smaller force by switching its priorities to domestic matters, starting with using the U.S. military budget to fill the gap in Social Security's trust fund left there by past Congresses and presidents who spent the money on other things, and continuing onward in the same theme.

-As the U.S. is downsizing its military, China becomes a world superpower, building new supercarrierss and becoming a dominant naval power, in addition to a growing economic power.
+As the U.S. is downsizing its military, China becomes a world superpower, building new supercarriers and becoming a dominant naval power, in addition to a growing economic power.
 Eventually, China goes down the route of conquest.

 China begins to conquer Eurasia to such an extent that it reaches the borders of the European Union in the west.
 With most of Asia under its domination, including Japan, everyone assumes that China is coming for Europe next, but China uses a strategy of misdirection to make the Europeans think it will invade Western Europe, and it actually pins the European naval force in the Mediterranean and blockades it, which neutralizes it as a threat without the cost of invasion.

 China instead throws its resources into attacking the Caribbean.
 The Monroe Doctrine makes the new President Bill Baker, who came to office on a pro-war platform, have to make a critical decision: to try to halt them with conventional forces or to use nuclear weapons.